GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The management question, therefore, is not whether to build a pilot system and throw it away.
-You will do that.
-The only question is whether to plan in advance to build a throwaway, or to promise to deliver the throwaway to customers.
+> ### Mathematics is important in programming, but it’s just one of a lot of things that are important.
+If you overemphasize the math then you underemphasize stuff which might be even more important, such as literacy.
 >
-> ~ *Fred Brooks*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts